Snaacky/thewiki/docs/tutorials/rss.md

 ![rssrules.png](/rssrules.png)

+!!!
-> The client can be left running in the background.
-The anime episode will be automatically downloaded whenever it is released. {.is-info}
+The client can be left running in the background.
+The anime episode will be automatically downloaded whenever it is released.
+!!!

+!!!
-> When you first add an anime to the list, the previous episodes may start downloading automatically.
+When you first add an anime to the list, the previous episodes may start downloading automatically.
 This only happens once, but you can manually stop the download process for any unwanted episodes.
-> {.is-info}
+!!!

-# Advanced
+## Advanced

 - Erai-raws is an alternative for SubsPlease.
 They are sometimes inconsistent and late but they fix certain issues with subtitles that are left unfixed in subsplease.
 Exclude "v0" releases with the "Must not contain:" filter to avoid duplicated downloads.